 How we cope with grief is unique and no two people grieve the same way, with the same intensity or for the same duration.
 The stages of grief are not meant to be a complete list of the emotions that can be felt.
 There is no particular order to the stages – even the progress through the stages is unique to the individual.

 Denial lessens the immediate shock of the loss, numbing our emotions.
-For most people experiencing grief, this stage is a temporary reaction that carries us through the first wave of pain.
+For most people experiencing grief, this stage is a temporary reaction that carries them through the first wave of pain.

-Reality and its pain may begin to emerge when we are not ready.
-The intense emotion is deflected, redirected and expressed as anger.
+Reality and its pain may begin to emerge after a loss.
+This intense emotion is deflected, redirected and expressed as anger.

 The normal reaction to feelings of helplessness and vulnerability is often a need to regain control through a series of “If only” statements, such as: